 enable To change to the Privileged EXEC mode. vlan database To change to the VLAN configuration mode.
 To add VLAN 10. vlan add 10 To add VLAN 20. vlan add 20 name 10 Guest To rename VLAN 10 to Guest. name 20 Unauth To rename VLAN 20 to Unauth.
 To change to the Privileged EXEC mode. exit configure To change to the Configuration mode. dot1x system-auth-control enable To enable the 802.1X function globally.
-To enable port control on port 1/4. dot1x port-control auto interface 1/4 To change to the interface configuration mode of interface 1/4. dot1x guest-vlan 10 To assign the guest vlan to port 1/4. dot1x unauthenticated-vlan 20 To assign the unauthorized vlan to port 1/4.
+To enable port control on port 1/4. dot1x port-control auto interface 1/4 To change to the Interface Configuration mode of interface 1/4. dot1x guest-vlan 10 To assign the guest vlan to port 1/4. dot1x unauthenticated-vlan 20 To assign the unauthorized vlan to port 1/4. exit To change to the Configuration mode.